vaimo/composer-patches/README.md

   maintaining patches on package upgrade.
 Does not affect bundled patches.
 * COMPOSER_PATCHES_PREFER_OWNER - always use data directly from owner's composer.json rather than using the information stored in installed.json
-* COMPOSER_PATCHES_NO_CLEANUP - skip cleanup when patcher module is uninstalled.
-Leave packages in patched state.
-Default behaviour of this package is to perform a cleanup when the package that is responsible for patching is removed.
+* COMPOSER_PATCHES_SKIP_CLEANUP - Will leave packages patched even when vaimo/composer-patches is removed.
+  By default, patched packages are re-installed to reset the patches.

 ### Deprecated flag names